ME3Tweaks/ME3TweaksModManager/documentation/merge_mods.md

 - StrProperty
 - NameProperty - Instanced names use a special format.
 Place the instance number after a '|'.
 For example, an instanced name that would appear in LEX as 'Foo_0' should here be written as "Foo|1".
 - EnumProperty - This is the same as ByteProperty(Enum).
 Pass in EnumType.Value as propertyvalue.
 Example: `FireMode.FireMode_FullAuto` for a FireMode enum.
 - ObjectProperty - Does not support porting in, only relinking to existing objects.
 Pass in full instanced path as propertyvalue.
+Use `M3M_NULL` to specify Null/0.
 - ArrayProperty - Value is stored in a seperate file, specified by propertyasset.
 To get the value to put in that file, make your changes in LEX, then right-click on the property and select "Copy array literal (for mergemods)", then paste into your file.

 **Example:**